 AAOIFI has issued revised FAS 1 in 2021.
-The revised FAS 1 supersedes the earlier FAS 1 General Presentation and Disclosures in the Financial Statements of Islamic Banks and Financial Institutions and introduces the concepts of quasi-equity, off-balance-sheet assets under management and other comprehensive income to enhance the information provided to the users of the financial statements.
+The revised FAS 1 supersedes the earlier FAS 1 General Presentation and Disclosures in the Financial Statements of Islamic Banks and Financial Institutions and introduces the concepts of quasi-equity, off-balancesheet assets under management and other comprehensive income to enhance the information provided to the users of the financial statements.
 This standard shall be effective for the financial periods beginning on or after 1 January 2024 with early adoption permitted.
-The Group is currently evaluating the impact of the above standards.

-'The revision of FAS 1 is in line with the modifications made to the AAOIFI conceptual framework for financial reporting.
+The revision of FAS 1 is in line with the modifications made to the AAOIFI conceptual framework for financial reporting.
 Some of the significant revisions to the standard are as follows: